 I find the two Xs to be… excessive.
 But if you’re looking for a good resource that will offer at-home HIIT routines, then this app has got ‘em!

 Home fitness is not just about your body – it’s about the mind too.
 This is especially important during stressful times.
 Headspace is an app that can help you get started with guided mindfulness meditations.
 The first ten of these are free.
 Another great option is Calm.

 Fitness trackers, GPS watches, and heart rate sensors

-The Fitbit Charge 3 is our pick for best fitness tracker.
+The Fitbit Charge 4 is our pick for best fitness tracker.
 This is a focused device that benefits from accurate settings, an impressive battery, and one of the most well-rounded apps in the industry.
-A lack of built-in GPS is probably the biggest letdown though, so it’s not a perfect choice for runners.
+And, unlike its predecessor, it now has in-built GPS!
+Check out our full Fitbit Charge 4 review for more details.